-Label LED Activity Description Power Solid Green Power is supplied to the router.
-Solid Red POST (Power-On Self-Test) failure or device malfunction (h) Off Power is not supplied to the router Factory reset Lights momentarily while the rest button is depressed for 6 seconds, then blinks red three times when the reset button is released, and then turns green as the gateway resets to the factory defaults.
+Label LED Activity Description 1.
+Power Solid green Power is supplied to the router.
+Solid red POST (Power-On Self-Test) failure or device malfunction.
+Off Power is not supplied to the router.
+Blinking green Firmware upgrade in progress.
+Factory reset Lights red momentarily when the Wireless On/Off and WPS Dome button are pressed simultaneously for 6 seconds, then blinks red three times when the wireless and WPS buttons are released, and then turns green as the gateway resets to the factory defaults.
+2. LAN Ports Solid green The Local port has detected a link with a 1000 Mbps device.
+Blinking green Data is being transmitted or received at 1000 Mbps.
+Solid Amber The Local port has detected a link with a 10/100 Mbps device.
+Blinking Amber Data is being transmitted or received at 10100 Mbps.
+Off No link is detected on this port.